brodieaustin/building-300/index.markdown

 The only thing she could think of that was north was the hulking factory or power plant.
 "The rumor is that some group is getting the power plant up north fired up again.
 Gonna get it running and get us back to civilization, whatever that means."

 He shifted a bit, leaning back against the wall.
 He closed his eyes and pitched his head back against the concrete.
 "Oh what I wouldn't give for an aspirin right now.
 Getting old isn't kind and being old and getting pitched off a boat is even worse.
 Yeah, that's what happened.
 I had scavenged enough to get passage onboard one of those ferries.
 Pretty miserable actually.
-Thing moved slower than you can imagine and pitched every whichway in the waves.
+Thing moved slower than you can imagine and pitched every which way in the waves.
 Waves are terrible these days.
 The lake ain't what it used to be, not that it was some little pond before."

 "I started to get sick, really gut wrenching sick and threw up on a guard.
 Real touch looking guy, real beat up looking and ugly.
 Not like me of course....
 So this real scary looking guy is covered in vomit and we get into a tussle.
 So he just pitched me overboard.
 Heard even worse happens to people that step out of line, beatings, shootings.
 You name it.
 At least I just hit the waves like a rock and was able to wash up on land.
 And then you found me."